Description

 Just as it may seem strange that God allowed Satan into the garden of Eden where he could tempt Adam and Eve, it perhaps seems strange that God releases Satan for a short time at the end of the Millennium.
 Once again he is allowed to tempt and deceive the earth's inhabitants, bringing chaos and war for a short time.
 Apparently the generations that are born and raised during the Millennium must be tested before God allows them to enter his new heaven and new earth for the rest of eternity.

 The reference here to Gog and Magog is a common source of confusion among Christians.
-The Gog and Magog war is described in Ezekiel 38-39, and describes Antichrist's invasion of Israel at the beginning of the Great Tribulation.
+The Gog and Magog war is described in Ezekiel 38-39, and describes Antichrist's invasion of Israel during the Great Tribulation.
 Along with his various allies, he is seen to attack Israel from all four directions of the compass, as represented below:

 Stacks Image 3